AlavudeenA/DSA/README.md

 Sorting algorithms :

 Selection Sort: Perhaps the simplest approach is to first scan through the input array to identify minimum element and swap its position with first element.
 Every iteration left most element is sorted and sorted left most element will not be swapped again.
 Consider first, second, third and so on elements as an element to start with in each iteration.
-Complexity O(N^2) - but actually - O(N^2 / 2)
+Time Complexity O(N^2) - but actually - O(N^2 / 2)

 Insertion Sort:  It can be viewed as slicker implementation of Selection sort idea of iteratively growing a prefix of the sorted output array. i.e, Consider second, third and so on elements as temp value in each iteration and compare always with its left most sorted array elements from right to left and swap.
-Complexity O(N^2) - but actually -N^2 + 2N - 2
+Time Complexity O(N^2) - but actually -N^2 + 2N - 2

 Bubble Sort: Identify adjacent pairs of elements that are out of order and perform repeated swaps until the array is sorted.
 Consider first, second, third and so on elements as an element to start with in each iteration.
-Complexity O(N^2).
+Time Complexity O(N^2).

 Average case of Insertion sort: if Insertion Sort takes N^2 steps for the worst case scenario, we’d say that it takes about N^2 / 2 steps for the average scenario.
 (In terms of Big O, however, both scenarios are O(N2).)
 This variance is because - in insertion sort - some passthroughs compare all the data to the left of the temp_value, while other passthroughs end early, due to encountering a value that is less than the temp_value.